George Freedman

-The Design Institute of Australia (DIA) Hall of Fame is an enduring record of the pioneers, ambassadors and contributors to the Australian design industry.
-It showcases Australia's design visionaries, leaders and unsung heroes and celebrates their significant contribution to Australia's economic development and cultural identity.
-Signifying his outstanding body of work and contribution to the Australian design industry, Freedman along with Marsh were inducted into the 2019 DIA Hall of Fame, posthumous.

-Freedman's 1970s and 1980s furniture designs, often finished with luxury European veneers and eye-catching flourishes, were often promoted in Australia's most stylish design magazines, especially Belle and Interior Design.
-His cocktail trolley for Bilson's restaurant (1988) is in the collection of Sydney's Museum of Applied Arts and Sciences.
-Over the next decades, Freedman alongside his partners worked to inject a new exuberance into the standard pattern of modern interiors.
-Unafraid to play with new materials and striking palettes, he designed a myriad of homes, restaurants, and offices in Sydney, known for a sense of sophistication and modernity.
+Freedman was posthumously inducted into the Design Institute of Australia Hall of Fame in 2019.

-Early life
+Early life and education

 Freedman was born in Brooklyn, New York, to Nathan Freedman, a colour designer for an American paint manufacturer, and Rose Freedman (née Hirsch).
-His childhood memories included riding horses in Manhattan's Central Park.
-He was also inspired by colour as his Father (Colour Designer) would annually change the interior paint colour of the walls at home in Brooklyn to challenging new colours.

-Education

-From 1949 to 1953, Freedman attended Manhattan High School, then studied architecture at Syracuse University and began working from 1960 with architects Kahn and Jacobs, where he worked on the American Airlines' first class lounge at John F Kennedy International Airport.
-He abandoned the final year of his degree to travel to Europe; initially Ibiza, with a friend.
+From 1949 to 1953, Freedman attended Manhattan High School, then studied architecture at Syracuse University.
+From 1960 he began working with architects Kahn and Jacobs, where he worked on the American Airlines' first class lounge at John F Kennedy International Airport.
+He abandoned the final year of his degree to travel to Europe with a friend.
 During 1963 and 1964, he exhibited and sold artworks in Amsterdam and Brussels, then worked as an interior designer for architects Tandy Halford and Mills in London.

-Returning to New York in 1968, Freedman joined the international planning unit of leading furniture manufacturers and interior designers Knoll and Associates.
-He worked with director Florence Knoll, who maintained close ties with many European and American leaders of modern design.
-Freedman's projects with Knoll included the United States pavilion in Japan for the Osaka World Fair (1970) as well as offices for accountants Price Waterhouse in Buffalo, New York.
+Returning to New York in 1968, Freedman joined the international planning unit of furniture manufacturer and interior design company Knoll and Associates.
+He worked with director Florence Knoll on the United States pavilion for the Osaka World Fair (1970) as well as offices for accountants Price Waterhouse in Buffalo, New York.